raptoria/christina-10212020/README.md

 ## Improvements

 // What could be added to the app / API?
+Since the API is a mock it uses simplistic data structures to lookup and store file data.
+If this was a real API, I would use a real DB with better storage and search capabilities.

 ## Libraries

-// What external libraries have you used and why? conditional expression antd
+// What external libraries have you used and why? conditional expression antd use-debounce

 ## API